Nicola Mignogna: Biography

-He was born in Taranto, Apulia, Southern Italy, but later moved to Naples to attend jurisprudence studies.
+He was born in Taranto, Apulia, Southern Italy, but later moved to Naples (which at the time was a move within the Kingdom of the Two Sicilies) to attend jurisprudence studies.
 His life takes place during the conspiracy plots which characterised the south of Italy from 1848 to 1870.

 Little is known about Benedetto Musolino e Luigi Settembrini's “Figlioli della Giovane Italia” (Little sons of the young Italy) sect, however Mignogna's collaboration with Settembrini is documented in the “Unità d'Italia” (Italy's Unity) sect in the years 1848-49 with his task being the typographical reproduction of the revolutionary flyers and its spreading in the provinces.
 Mignogna was arrested with Settembrini on June 23, 1849, but was released a few months later; while Settembrini, recognised as the leader, was condemned to capital punishment, sentence later reduced to life imprisonment.

 Arrested in 1851, Mignogna was released months later as his crimes were considered unproven.

 Coordinator of the revolutionary Neapolitan committee, Mignogna conspired between May 1854 and the beginning of 1855 with Casimiro De Lieto, in exile in Genoa, to overthrow Ferdinand II of the Two Sicilies, plan which seemed to initially have, thanks to the political movement originated with Lucien Murat, a small chance of being successful.

 He was arrested again on July 26, 1855, but he didn't reveal the conspiracy plot nor the collaborators' names, even under torture.
 Other defendants confessed and, also through the deciphering of certain letters, it became clear that Mignogna was at the core of the revolutionary machine in the Neapolitan's region.
 After a trial known in England as "Mignogna's case", which emotionally shook the European democratic environment (especially in France), he was condemned to exile.